-- Be independent of each other (i.e., from different suppliers that trade as standalone business entities that are not linked through shared ownership); - Be independent of the applicant; - Be comparable (e.g., of same or similar specification); - Include a detailed and itemised breakdown of costs; - Be dated within the last six months and still valid; - Issued directly to the grant applicant / business (equipment to be delivered to applicants address); - Detail the supplier's address, telephone number and contact details; - Give the VAT number (if the supplier is VAT registered and VAT is charged on the quote); and - Show the supplier's company registration number (if they are a limited company).
+- Be independent of each other (i.e., from different suppliers that trade as standalone business entities that are not linked through shared ownership); - Be independent of the applicant (i.e. consultants involved in preparing the application are strictly prohibited from submitting quotations as suppliers); - Be comparable (e.g. be of same or similar specification); - Include a detailed and itemised breakdown of costs; - Be dated within the last six months and still valid; - Issued directly to the grant applicant / business (equipment to be delivered to applicants address); - Detail the supplier's address, telephone number and contact details; - Give the VAT number (if the supplier is VAT registered and VAT is charged on the quote); and - Show the supplier's company registration number (if they are a limited company).

-Catalogue listings are allowed as set out in the guidance, applicants must send direct references to the catalogue listing, and they must include:
+Online catalogue listings as quotes are allowed as set out in the guidance, applicants must send direct references to the catalogue listing in a word document, and they must include:

-- A screenshot with the date on which it was obtained;
+- A screenshot of the item and cost;

-- Item description and the price;
+- Item description with the date on which it was obtained;

 - Name of the company or catalogue; and

-- Page number or link to webpage.
+- Page number or website link to webpage.